 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.
 An x-ray of the chest can sometimes help doctors determine whether a person has mesothelioma and where it is located, but it is not the main way to diagnose mesothelioma.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then puts these images into a detailed, cross-sectional view that shows abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.